brooklynmuseum/bkm-elasticsearch-search-api/README.md

 ELASTIC_INDEX_NAME=content # name of the index to create CHUNK_SIZE=1000 # number of documents to index in one batch HYDRATION_DEPTH=4 # 0 = no hydration, 1 = hydration of first level references, 2 = hydration of second level references, etc.
+WEBSITE_URL=https://www.brooklynmuseum.org # used for generating URLs for search results
 ```

 ## Testing